AirStack Application Notes¶

 sudo modprobe xdma rx_buffer_size_pages=512

-External Clock Reference¶
+Clock Reference¶

 Every AIR-T model supports receiving an external 10 MHz reference clock to act as the device clock for applications that require synchronization between multiple AIR-Ts.
 This can be accomplished via piping in a signal to the REF input on the AIR-T. For details on the specifications of the external signal, please see the Product Guide) for your hardware.